vinhta1/Obsidian-Repository/SCCoM/Cases and Episodes/Bodies and the Beanstalk.md

 ##### Spectrums
 Hurt or Subdue: 4 | Threaten: 4 | Convince: -
 ##### Custom Moves
-**Giant**: When Grant takes a status that can be countered by his huge size
+**Giant**: When Grant takes a physical harm or subdual status, reduce it by 3.